Frequently asked questions

 How will projects be judged?

-Stage two (October tbc) – For those that that qualify you will be sent notification of the process for on-line judging and how to upload more information required by the judges.
+Stage two (October tbc) – For those that that qualify you will be sent notification of the key dates and information needed for January.

 How will students display their projects?

-All projects will be displayed on a visual display board on their stand also Qualifying Students will submit a 3 minute video that will act as their virtual “stand” on the BTYSTE portal
+All projects will be displayed in person this year, so students should prepare a visual display board to use on their stand.
+Qualifying Students will also submit a 3 minute video that will act as their virtual “stand” on the BTYSTE portal.

 How does GDPR affect the exhibition?
 Most students involved are under the age of 18?